 We hope that you and your loved ones are healthy during these challenging times.
-Rest assured that the Roya Kabuki Program is fully operational and available to serve the needs of the Kabuki syndrome community.
+The Roya Kabuki Program is fully operational and available to serve the needs of the Kabuki syndrome community.
 Feel free to reach out with any questions and/or concerns you may have.
 At this time, email to email@example.com is the most effective form of communication.
 Voicemail messages will be returned within 1-2 weekdays.

 We understand families may have different and greater needs during this time.
 There are many organizations and resources that are currently, or working towards, meeting these needs.
 We have linked some on the right hand side of this page.
-If you need help identifying additional resources in your area please email our social worker, Julia Thomann, for support.
+If you need help identifying additional resources in your area please email us with questions.

-In addition, we have answered some common questions below.
+In addition, we have answered some frequently asked questions below.
 Our team is actively keeping up with any emerging literature that may be relevant to the Kabuki syndrome community and will update as needed.

 With very best wishes,